Module Str

 val group_beginning : int -> int

-of the substring that was matched by the n
+of the substring that was matched by the nth group of

 the regular expression.